Galbi, Grilled Korean Short Ribs

-A pricier cut than perhaps the more commonly known thin top sirloin or other type meat strips of Beef Bulgogi as the first Korean BBQ experience, the thinly cut, bone- in rib takes on an almost sweet flavor, in part due to the caramelized flavors of sugars, including pureed Korean pear combined with brown or granulated sugar used in the marinade process.
+A pricier cut than perhaps the more commonly known thin top sirloin or other type meat strips used for Beef Bulgogi, the thinly cut, bone- in rib takes on an almost sweet flavor, in part due to the caramelized flavors of sugars, including pureed Korean pear combined with brown or granulated sugar used in the marinade process.
 You can eat these straight off the grill with your fingers, or you can cut them in half, holding the pieces with chopsticks nibbling your way around the bone.

 As with all versions of Korean Barbecue from beef and chicken to pork, your ‘meat on fire’ the translated meaning of the Korean Barbecue, ‘Bulgogi’ rather than actually referring to a particular cut of beef, is always served alongside a soup, rice, and a varied selection of small dishes called banchan which also presents a couple of commonly identified kimchi varieties, including the more spicy fermented cabbage and a similar prepared version prepared using daikon radish.

-- 16 thin cut beef short ribs bone in, around 5 1/2 pounds (this cut of meat may be found at Korean Markets or many International or Asian Markets)
+- 16 thin cut beef short ribs bone in, around 5 1/2 pounds (this cut of meat may be found at Korean or Asian Markets)

 - 4 tablespoons mirin, rice wine

 - 1 onion, quartered.
-Puree one quarter of the onion in a food processor or blender, transfer to a large glass mixing bowl, cut the remaining 3/4 of the onion into julienne sized pieces and set aside
+One quarter of the onion pureed in a food processor or blender, transferred to a large glass mixing bowl, the remaining 3/4 onion sliced into julienne shaped pieces, set aside

 - 1/3 cup soy sauce